 When it comes to counseling, some counselors will use music as therapy.
 Music therapy can help people deal with emotional and social problems, and it's good for people of all ages and with all problems.
-It's good for disability, able-bodied people, and can help those who have a hard time with expression be expressive.
+It's good for people with disabilities, able-bodied people, and those who struggle to express themselves verbally.

 Music as a coping mechanism has been around for a while.
-Even Plato and Aristotle studied music and knew how it could work.
-However, modern music therapy didn't begin until the 1960s, as doctors begin to realize the healing power it could have.
+Even Plato and Aristotle studied music and recognized its therapeutic component.
+However, modern music therapy didn't begin until the 1960s, as doctors began to realize the healing power it could have.
 New age music became a genre.

 This form of music had no rhythm or harmony.
 It is often ambient and used to meditate and relax.
 Someone who has troubling thoughts can clear out their minds and meditate, relax, fall asleep, or do other activities thanks to its ambiance.

-Each music therapy session is unique, and you're in for a treat each time.
+Each music therapy session is unique.
 You don't need to be a musician to play music.
 You aren't going to music therapy to learn how to play an instrument.
 Instead, you use that instrument to express yourself differently.
-Even if you are tone deaf with an instrument, you can still make your music that shows your character.
+Even if you are tone deaf with an instrument, you can still play the music that shows your character.

-Music therapy works because it can calm down your heart rate, promote breathing, and even be a painkiller.
-Music therapy can release your tense muscles and can trigger certain memories.
-In other words, it can do a lot of what normal therapy can do as well.
+Music therapy works because it can slow your heart rate down, promote breathing, and even act as a "painkiller".
+Music therapy can release your tensed muscles and can trigger certain memories.
+Music is a form of therapy that can do wonders for some.
 You don't need to be a music enthusiast to get the most out of music therapy.

 Music therapy is good for any issue.
-If you're overstressed, music can calm your stress.
-If you're anxious, music can calm you down as well.
+If you're overstressed or feeling anxious, music can help to calm you down.
 Music therapy is great for young people who want to express themselves, but also old people who are in pain or have Alzheimer's.
 Music can be used to trigger certain memories.

 If you're interested in music therapy, or just therapy in general, talk to a therapist today.
-As we've gone through, music can be used in so many ways to make you feel a certain emotion.
-You don't need to be unwell.
-Music can help a bout of insomnia, or make you feel better after a breakup.
 Speak to a counselor today and see how you can express yourself musically.
 Even if you feel like you have no talent whatsoever, you may be surprised at how musical you can be.